abcdesktopio/docs/opsdocs/docs/cloudproviders/4.4/gcp/gcp-loadbalancer.md

 ![web browser to reach your abcdesktop service](img/external-ip.png)

-Web browser doesn't allow usage of websocket without secure protocol.
-To login you need `https` protocol
+Web browser doesn't allow usage of websocket without a secure protocol.
+To log in, you need to use `https` protocol.

 ## Update your DNS zone file

-We will use a `FQDN` (Fully Qualified Domain Name) to replace the `IP Address`.
+We will use a `FQDN` (Fully Qualified Domain Name) to replace the IP address.

 ![gcp networking](img/cloud-dns.png)

 This screenshot describes the GCP network console.
-It shows the `Domain` informations, but your can manage your zone file from your own registrar.
+It shows the `Domain` information.
+You can also manage your zone file from your own registrar.
-If you want more informations about Cloud DNS, you can check the [documentation](https://docs.cloud.google.com/dns/docs/tutorials/create-domain-tutorial)
+For more information about Cloud DNS, see the [documentation](https://docs.cloud.google.com/dns/docs/tutorials/create-domain-tutorial).

 ### Create new record

-We are going to create a new record `hello.loadbalancer` (`hello.loadbalancer.gcp.pepins.net`) to the `A` address `34.59.246.150`.
-I prefer to define low `TTL` value to fix some changes quickly.
+We are going to create a new record `hello.loadbalancer` (`hello.loadbalancer.gcp.pepins.net`) pointing to the `A` address `34.59.246.150`.
+Setting a low `TTL` value is recommended to allow faster propagation of changes.

 The IP Address is show by the GCP network console, it is the same address as the `EXTERNAL-IP` of your `http-router` service.